ArmonSoh/ArmonSoh/README.md

-# Armon Sohirad

-## Building a Strong IT Foundation for Cybersecurity

 Hi, I’m Armon.
 I’m focused on developing a solid foundation in IT to become a more effective cybersecurity professional.
 I believe that understanding systems, networking, and infrastructure is essential for securing them.